 What's an Inclusion Rider?
-Frances McDormand Asks Women to Demand Them During Best Actress Speech
+Frances McDormand Asks Actors to Demand Them

 Actress Whitney Cummings explained on Twitter: "An inclusion rider is something actors put into their contracts to ensure gender and racial equality in hiring on movie sets.
 We should support this for a billion reasons, but if you can't find a reason to, here's one: it will make movies better."

-If all the stars involved in Sunday's Academy Awards made such demands in their next projects, they could immediately incite change.
+If all the stars involved in Sunday's Academy Awards made such demands in their next projects, it could incite immediate change in the entertainment industry.

+McDormand further explained the phrase after the ceremony, in the press room.
+"I just found out about this last week," she said. "[This] has always been available to all—everybody that does a negotiation on a film, an inclusion rider which means that you can ask for and/or demand at least 50 percent diversity in not only the casting, but also the crew.
+And so, the fact that we—that I just learned that after 35 years of being in the film business—we're not going back."

+"So the whole idea of women trending, no. No trending.
+African Americans trending, no. No trending.
+It changes now, and I think the inclusion rider will have something to do with that," she said. ''Right?
+Power in rules."